neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 ## Non Goals

-- We do not aim to have the pageservers fail over if the control plane is unavailable.
+- Defining service tiers with different storage strategies: the same level of HA & overhead will apply to all tenants.
+This doesn't rule out adding such tiers in future.
+- Enabling pageserver failover in the absence of a control plane: the control plane will remain the source of truth for what should be attached where.
-- On unplanned migrations (node failures), we do not aim to prevent a small, bounded window of read unavailability of very recent LSNs (because postgres page cache usually contains such pages, we do not expect them to be read frequently from the pageserver).
+- Totally avoiding availability gaps on unplanned migrations during a failure (we expect a small, bounded window of read unavailability of very recent LSNs)
+- Workload balancing: this RFC defines the mechanism for moving tenants around, not the higher level logic for deciding who goes where.

 ## Impacted components